bgpkrishna123/EventMaestro/README.md

 List and provide a brief overview of the technologies used in the project.

-- Frontend: React.js, Chakara UI, BootStrap , Axios
+- Frontend: React.js, Chakara UI, BootStrap, Axios
 - Backend: Node.js, Express.js
 - Database: MongoDB
 - Other: Mongoose, JWT